revosystems/sidecar/readme.md

 ##### BelongsTo
 · When you have a belongs to relationship on your model, you can use this field to automatically create the filters/groups by · By default it will use the `name` field on the relationship, use the `relationShipDisplayField($field)` function to use another field
 · It will perform the needed joins when sorting / grouping By
+· You can scope the belongs by filter options by providing the list of ids `filterOptionsIdsScope()`
+> You would usually filter the whole query as well to avoid accessing issues

 ##### BelongsToThrough
 · When you have a belongs to through relationship on your model, you can use this field to automatically create the filters/groups by, it will perform